HBOS Reading Fraud

-However, the reality has proved very different with the Griggs Review facing widespread and severe criticism from victims, practitioners and Parliament alike over its design, operation and desultory offers of compensation.
+However, the reality had proved very different with the Griggs Review facing widespread and severe criticism from victims, practitioners and Parliament alike over its design, operation and desultory offers of compensation.

-As a consequence, LBG has been forced to set up a separate review, headed by Sir Ross Cranston, a retired High Court Judge, to scrutinise the Griggs Review.
+As a consequence, LBG was forced to set up a separate review, headed by Sir Ross Cranston, a retired High Court Judge, to scrutinise the Griggs Review.
 Sir Ross Cranston delivered his report on 10 December 2019.
 Sir Ross subsequently published clarifications to the Recommendations made in the Cranston Report.